No one would deny that 2020 was a hard year. But the coronavirus-plagued year proved that we are more resilient than we realize.

 It has been a hard year for practically everyone, largely because of the coronavirus pandemic, which at this writing has infected more than 15 million Americans, killing more than 287,000.
 Many of us were regularly forced to adapt to new situations.
 Healthcare providers began offering telehealth and virtual care services, or increasing those offerings; schools switched to online learning; office workers turned their kitchen tables into makeshift desks; and we all dealt with major disruptions to our personal lives.
 Meanwhile, healthcare became another political football during a divisive election.

 While we don’t yet know what 2021 will hold, 2020 has proved we are more resilient than we realize, capable of adapting to whatever challenges the new year may bring.
+There are even some gifts we bring from 2020 into the new year.

 Merriam-Webster defines resilience as “the capability of a strained body to recover its size and shape after deformation caused especially by compressive stress” and “an ability to recover from or adjust easily to misfortune or change.”
 Although the stress of the pandemic has severely strained the body of healthcare, the industry has shown a remarkable ability to recover.